 Six Ways to Recycle Maps

 Maps are so beautiful.
-I’ve been looking for some ways to use them because I see them everywhere (including my glove box).
-Just like CD’s, record albums, and books, they are becoming obsolete due to the emergence of electronics like the GPS and the internet.
-But what I do love about maps is that they tell a story and simultaneously serve as a work of art.
-Here are six great ways to recycle maps.
+Just like CD’s, record albums, and books, they are becoming obsolete due to the emergence of electronics like the GPS and the internet, but maps can tell a story and simultaneously serve as a work of art.
+Repurposing old maps is a creative and eco-friendly way to give them a new life.
+Here are six ways to recycle maps:

 Four: Upcycle Furniture

-Use decoupage to commemorate a trip on craft letters (source unknown).
+- Use decoupage to commemorate a trip on craft letters.

 I forgot to mention that this is my 200th post!!!
 WOW!